newlandsvalley/elm-webmidi-ports/README.md

 cd to the examples directory to see the sample programs.

+(Examples have a dependency on elm-soundfont-ports which uses native code and which consequently is debarred from publication on http://package.elm-lang.org/.
+As a workaround, the elm code is reproduced in the SoundFont of the examples.)

 ### Basic

 [Basic.elm](https://github.com/newlandsvalley/elm-webmidi-ports/blob/master/examples/src/basic/Basic.elm) is functionally identical to WebMidi.elm.
 It simply illustrates how you might embed the WebMidi module inside a larger program (but in this case this program does nothing else).